Victor Wouk Papers

 Papers of Victor Wouk (1919-2005).
 Electrical engineer.
 After graduating from Caltech (PhD 1942), Wouk devoted himself largely to the development of hybrid and electric motor vehicles.
 The range of his activities is wide, and he has consulted for several institutions and the government on a variety of issues.
 His papers consist of 70 boxes and include correspondence, publications (print and manuscript versions), lectures and seminars, and expert witness testimonies.

-Series 2 documents Wouk's research, entrepreneurship and business ventures.
+Series 2: Research and Consulting, documents Wouk's research, entrepreneurship and business ventures.
 The most prominent part of the section involves Petro-Electric Vehicles, which, with Charles Rosen, was Victor Wouk's bold attempt to engineer and construct a functional and economically viable passenger vehicle.
 This subsection details the enormity and difficulty of the task given the pre-existing technological resources in the 1970s.
 As such, it documents initial proposals, EPA contracts, R&D, reports, evaluations and testimonies.

 The following sub-series of Series 2 contains documents concerning Wouk's consulting company, Victor Wouk Associates.
 As a consultant, Wouk has worked with a number of electronics and motor vehicle companies as well as other august bodies, including Curtis instruments, Unique Mobility, Jet Industries and NASA.
 His work for these companies—usually in the form of substantial reports—comprises over a linear foot of material.
 Wouk also acted as an expert witness, usually in cases involving litigation in the automobile industry, and his correspondence with lawyers and his court testimonies are included in the section.
 The final sub-series of the section involves Wouk's quests for numerous patents.
 Among other things, Wouk sought patents for a hybrid power train, an overvoltage reducer circuit, a device for prolonging the use of incandescent lamps, a chopper-dropper-booster circuit and a sequential firing thyristor.
 The two boxes of documents include disclosures, examiner's reports, correspondence and assignments.

-Series 5 of the Wouk collection contains biographical material, memorabilia and correspondence with his family, including a plethora of letters between he and Herman that span seven decades.
+Series 5: Biographical Material and Memorabilia, contains biographical material, memorabilia and correspondence with his family, including a plethora of letters between he and Herman that span seven decades.
 Researchers who are interested in the literary world of Herman Wouk will find these documents particularly illuminating.
 Other material in the section is diverse: there are resumes, photographs, newspaper articles, pilots' logs, autobiographical fragments and ephemera.
 Each help reveal the multifaceted character of Wouk.

 Victor Wouk began donating papers and materials to the Caltech Archives in 2002 and continued to send documents and artifacts through most of 2004.
 From time to time since his death in 2005, small amounts of material are sent to the Archives by his two sons.